monospice/laravel-redis-sentinel-drivers/README.md

 Executing Redis Commands (RedisSentinel Facade)
 -------------------------------------------------

-If a we need to send Redis commands to Redis instances behind a Sentinel server directly, such as we can through the `Redis` facade, but we don't want to [override Laravel's Redis API][s-override-redis-api] as above, we can use the `RedisSentinel` facade provided by this package or resolve the `redis-sentinel`
+If we need to send Redis commands to Redis instances behind a Sentinel server directly, such as we can through the `Redis` facade, but we don't want to [override Laravel's Redis API][s-override-redis-api] as above, we can use the `RedisSentinel` facade provided by this package or resolve the `redis-sentinel`